 - Our Family Support Worker, Mrs Dyas, has a unique role to work closely with parents, addressing their family's needs, as well as directing parents/carers to the most appropriate staff member in school. - Our Open Door policy allows parents to speak to class teachers, teaching assistants and senior members of staff at any convenient time of the day.
-Mornings and home times are a frequent discussion point, as this addresses issues straight away. - More serious issues may be discussed more formally, and appointments can be made to suit parents/carers involved.
-We ensure that the communication with parents/carers is a priority, and phone calls to inform parents of events in the school day are regularly made.

-- We also share good work, assemblies and celebrations with all family members.
+Mornings and home times are a frequent discussion point, as this addresses issues straight away.
+(Due to the current restrictions due to COVID-19 we have class email addresses on our website to enable you to directly contact your child's class teacher or you can phone the office on 01977 704 344 to arrange a phone call appointment with your class teacher or Miss J Crossley our SENDco.) - More serious issues may be discussed more formally, and appointments can be made to suit parents/carers involved.
+We ensure that the communication with parents/carers is a priority, and phone calls to inform parents of events in the school day are regularly made. - We also share good work, assemblies and celebrations with all family members.
+(Due to the current restrictions due to COVID-19 we are sharing these celebrations via our school twitter account and website.)